mariergattard/Tristan-albatross/README.md

 │   │       Source: Extracted from Digital Terrain Model (DTM) with <10 m resolution.
 │   │
 │   ├──nest_boundaries
-│   │       Shapefiles of Tristan Albatross nest boundaries on Gough Island provided by RSPB.
+│   │       Shapefiles of Tristan albatross nest boundaries on Gough Island provided by RSPB.
 │   │
 │   ├──nest_GPS_coordinates
-│   │       GPS coordinates of Tristan Albatross nests in cloud-free regions of the satellite image │   │       Source: Data provided by RSPB for the 2017/18 breeding season.
-Accurate to 10 m.
+│   │       GPS coordinates of Tristan albatross nests in cloud-free regions of the satellite image.
+│   │       Source: RSPB for the 2017/18 breeding season.
+Hand-held GPS accurate to 10 m.
 │   │
 │   ├──nesting_bird_information:
 │   │     ├──Tristan_albatross_age_sex_data.csv: Minimum age and sex of each nesting bird.